French Assurance Vie (French Life Insurance investment policies)

 - However, higher-risk funds may benefit from higher charges - if put to good use such as paying for high quality analysts to evaluate target companies.

-- You must therefore consider overall performance and quality rather than just charges.
+- You must therefore consider overall performance and quality rather than just charges - as well as your risk requirements.

 - In the event that the fund manager changes or the performance deteriorates, it is easy to switch to a different fund - whereas you cannot easily switch to a different assurance vie contract.